anegrin/GiUCAN/docs/index.md

 If ETM need to show something it will stay on the dashboard for a little bit ore than a second, then GiUCAN will display the item again.

 If a DPF regeneration is about to start and it's not a "forced" one GiUCAN will fire a sound notification (seat belts alarm) and display the "DPF status" item on the dashboard (even if you haven't enabled messages by long press of RES button).

+## USB behavior

+- SLCAN firmware setup board's USB as serial CDC so just connect it to your laptop to sniff CAN Bus messages
+- BHCAN firmware setup board's USB as storage CDC (read-only); currently not used, it will just contain a file named `giucan.ver` with the version of the firmware that initialized the filesystem
+- C1CAN firmware setup board's USB as storage CDC (read-write); it will just contain a file named `giucan.ver` with the version of the firmware that initialized the filesystem and user can store an optional `settings.ini` (see [Settings](#settings) paragraph)

 ## Customization